 A single cottage is available for volunteers/visitors, where 4-5 people can sleep.
 We can also provide tents that sleep 2-3.
 There are no cots.
 We provide mats and thin mattresses.
 Please bring a sleeping bag or warm blankets & sheets.
 Nights are generally cold & windy.
 So, be prepared with warm clothes.
 Rains are a possibility in the months from June to October, so umbrellas or raincoats will be useful.
 If you are planning to work with us bring working clothes.
 Bring hats, scarves, sunscreens, mosquito repellants or any protective gear you may need.
 And your personal medications.
 Bring an extra pair of sturdy slippers.

 Electricity and Internet

 The main house is powered with a 1 KW solar panel which takes care of all energy needs.
 Charging of mobiles can be done.
 Most mobile networks with 3G/4G internet are available a little away from the main house (Airtel has no connectivity at all here), so you can stay connected.
 Internet cafes, if needed, are about 7 Kilometers away.

 The campuses run on our income from web designing and other small jobs, not on external funds.
 This is why we expect everyone to take care of their food and accommodation expenses.
 If you are looking to volunteer with us a fee of INR 350/day/person is expected.
-For general day visitors the fee is INR 100/person and for stay it is INR 500/day/person.
-We are not yet ready for providing food and shelter in exchange of work.
-In future, with farming resumed, we hope to reach a level where we can provide food and shelter in exchange of work. 🙂
+For general day visitors, the fee is INR 100/person and for stay it is INR 500/day/person.
+We are not yet ready for providing food and shelter in exchange for work.
+In the future, with farming resumed, we hope to reach a level where we can provide food and shelter in exchange for work. 🙂

 Essentials for happy living at Sarang